abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

         section~\ref{manual/ls/ls_filtering:local-search-filtering}.

-    We now detail these two basics ingredients.
+    We now detail these two basics ingredients that are the initial solution and the ``LocalSearchPhaseParameters`` parameter.

 The initial solution
 """"""""""""""""""""""